Theralley/MasterThesis/README.md

 	Error
 	cv2.error (Open 4.2.0) .... : mish in funcation 'ReadDarknetFromCfgStrem'

-	Solution
+	Solution 1
 	pip3 install scikit-build
 	pip3 install opencv-python -vvv

+	Solution 2
+	Check that the weigth files is downloaded and in the correct folder

-	If not prev. work
+	If not any prev. solution work
 	Unsolved

 Experienced (or lazy) - all installations in on line (speed-install) (20.04)